Alessandro Cortini

+Cortini is the first Italian inducted into the Rock and Roll Hall of Fame in 2020, when he was inducted as a member of Nine Inch Nails.

+As an instrument maker, Cortini created a patchable analogue synth instrument called Strega through Make Noise.

+Early life and education

-Cortini was born in Bologna, and raised in Forlì.
+Cortini was born in Bologna, Italy and raised in Forlì, Italy.
 Cortini moved from Italy to the United States to study guitar at the Musicians Institute.
 After graduating, and straying away from the guitar, he decided to focus on keyboards and synths.

+Career

+Early projects

 From 2001 to 2002, Cortini acted as touring guitarist for The Mayfield Four in support of their album Second Skin.

+In fall 2006, Cortini contributed to the Musicians Institute's Recording Artist Program by acting as advisor for one-on-one training with students.

+He was also a founding member of Modwheelmood, an electronic/alternative band from Los Angeles, with former Abandoned Pools guitarist Pelle Hillström.
+Together they have released two EPs, ?
+(2003) and Enemies & Immigrants (2006).
+In 2007, they released Things Will Change, the companion remix disc for Enemies & Immigrants, and they released the first part of their new album Pearls to Pigs, Vol. 1 on 25 December 2007 exclusively as a digital release.

+Nine Inch Nails

 While briefly teaching at the Musicians Institute, he saw an ad for open auditions for Nine Inch Nails.
-Reznor stated that Alessandro Cortini "fit in immediately."
+Trent Reznor stated that Alessandro Cortini "fit in immediately."
 Reznor also stated that:

-Cortini toured with Nine Inch Nails from 2005 to 2008, during the band's "Live: With Teeth", "Performance 2007" and "Lights In The Sky Over North/South America" tours.
+Cortini toured with Nine Inch Nails from 2005 to 2008, during the band's "Live: With Teeth", "Performance 2007" and "Lights in the Sky over North/South America" tours.
 His primary role was that of touring keyboard player, although he also played guitar and bass guitar on some songs.
-Besides touring with the band, Cortini also contributed to the instrumental album Ghosts I-IV (receiving co-writing credits on a number of tracks) and the 2008 album The Slip.
-A Modwheelmood remix of "The Great Destroyer" was also released on the Year Zero remix album Year Zero Remixed, and Cortini features in the live DVD Beside You In Time, as well as the music videos for The Hand That Feeds and Survivalism.
+Besides touring with the band, Cortini also contributed to the instrumental album Ghosts I–IV (receiving co-writing credits on a number of tracks) and the 2008 album The Slip.
+A Modwheelmood remix of "The Great Destroyer" was also released on the Year Zero remix album Year Zero Remixed, and Cortini features in the live DVD Beside You in Time, as well as the music videos for The Hand That Feeds and Survivalism.
 He left the band at the end of 2008, citing a desire to pursue other projects.

-Cortini was also the frontman of Los Angeles band Modwheelmood, which he led with former Abandoned Pools guitarist Pelle Hillstrom.
-Together they have released two EPs, ?
-(2003) and Enemies & Immigrants (2006).
-In 2007, they released Things Will Change, the companion remix disc for Enemies & Immigrants, and they released the first part of their new album Pearls to Pigs, Vol. 1 on 25 December 2007 exclusively as a digital release.

-In fall 2006, Cortini contributed to the Musicians Institute's Recording Artist Program by acting as advisor for one-on-one training with students.
-In 2009, he filled in for Morgan Nicholls (touring member of Muse) while Nicholls took a leave of absence to be with his newborn son.
+In March 2017, Nine Inch Nails' official Twitter account announced Cortini would be part of the 2017 summer performance lineup, during which his primary instrument was bass.

+When Nine Inch Nails was inducted into the Rock and Roll Hall of Fame in 2020, Cortini became the first Italian inducted, as a member of the band.